-After work Tennisfiend and I spend quality time with Tyoma in “my” bedroom.
-Tyoma scrambles about, trying to stand or yank books from the shelves.
-One of us reads or works on the computer as the other one keeps an eye on Tyoma.
+After work, Egor and I spend quality time with Liev in our computer room.
+Liev scrambles about, trying to stand or yank books from the shelves.
+One of us reads or works on the computer as the other one attends to Liev.
 Since the cricket infestation, we vigilantly vacuum up little cricket carcasses as they appear.

-As I checked my email Tennisfiend called out a loud “STOP” (Russians say it with a hard O as in boat).
-To me he said, “Quick, he’s about to put an insect leg in his mouth.
-In a flash I was out of my seat and on the floor prying the leg out of his right hand.
-I heard another thunderous “STOP!” from Tennisfiend.
+I checked my email when Egor hollered, “STOP!”
+(Russians say it with a hard O as in boat).
+“Quickly!
+He’s about to put an insect leg in his mouth!”
+Instantly, I was out of my seat and on the floor, prying the leg out of his right hand.
+I heard another thunderous “STOP!” from Egor.
 “The other hand!
 The other hand!”

-Our jolly baby, much amused by the commotion, was laughing as he attempted to stuff the contents of his left hand in his mouth.
-As I pulled his hand from his mouth I got a glimpse of his intended snack and screamed.
+Our jolly baby, much amused by the commotion, laughed as he attempted to stuff the contents of his left hand in his mouth.
+As I pulled his hand from his mouth, I got a glimpse of his intended snack and wailed.
 A juicy, thumb-sized wolf spider quivered its last.
-My scream startled Tyoma and annoyed Tennisfiend, who scooped the crying baby off the floor with a theatrical “Gospedi!”
+My scream startled Liev and annoyed Egor, who scooped the crying baby off the floor with a theatrical “Gospedi!”
 (Oh Lord!)

 Despite our best intentions, Liev gulped down the spider, smiling.
 Is this parenthood?
 Doing your best and failing?
 What if it had been a scorpion?
 A black widow?
 The best we can do is to be vigilant.
 Or perhaps calmer.